-The Role of the Personal Tutor
+The Role of the Personal Tutor:

-Your Module tutor is also your personal tutor during your time at OLC Europe College.
+Your unit tutor is also your personal tutor during your time at OLC Europe College.
 The tutor's role includes:

-- To meet with you for a minimum of 4 times each academic year - Being first line of the complaints / support procedure - To track attendance and punctuality - To initiate the intervention process for poor attendance and punctuality - To initiate the intervention process for non-submissions - To discover any issues / barriers for non-submissions - To direct you to the correct place for information - To set goals - To send you mitigating circumstances / request for leave forms
+- To meet with you for a minimum of 15 minutes each term - Being first line of the complaints / support procedure - To track attendance and punctuality - To initiate the intervention process for poor attendance and punctuality - To initiate the intervention process for non-submissions - To discover any issues / barriers for non-submissions - To direct you to the correct place for information - To set goals - To send you mitigating circumstances / request for leave forms

-It is important to attend any requested meetings and to keep your module tutor/programme lead or student services informed of any changes in your circumstances.
+It is important to attend any requested meetings and to keep your unit tutor/programme lead or student services informed of any changes in your circumstances.